-2) 9 Things You Should Never Say When Asking for a Raise
+2) What Should You Not Do When Asking for a Raise?

 If you’ve never asked for a raise, you might be surprised at what conversation points will lead you nowhere, or worse, negatively impact your likability.
 Even in today’s strong economy, you may be surprised to learn that aggressive takes like “I’m doing the work of three people…” can still work against you.
 Respect and level-headedness go a long way in negotiations.

-Here are our tips on how to steer that fateful conversation in the right direction.
+Here are our tips on how not to ask for a raise and steer that fateful conversation in the right direction.

 While it’s important to avoid those overly-aggressive pitfalls in salary negotiations, you have to start somewhere!
 Make sure your arsenal is loaded with specific reasons why you deserve a raise.
-Working somewhere for a year doing an adequate job probably isn’t going to cut it.
+Coasting somewhere for a year with an adequate performance probably isn’t going to cut it.
 Have you gone above and beyond?

-Consider some of these justifications for why you deserve a raise, and decide if you’re ready to go to bat for yourself.
+Consider some of these reasons why you deserve a raise, and decide if you’re ready to go to bat for yourself.

-Maybe you’re ready for an awkward conversation, but is it a good time for the company?
-There are several factors to consider when strategizing when exactly to broach the subject of a raise.
+Maybe you’re ready and confident for the talk, but is it a good time for the company?
+There are several factors that can help you pinpoint when to ask for a raise.
 Has business been good lately?
 Is your performance review coming up?